RudraveerMandal/POGchain/docs/software/security-protocol-release-notes.md

 * `Ledger` - protocol - CAP0023 - Two-Part Payments with ClaimableBalanceEntry
 * `Ledger` - protocol - CAP0033 - Sponsored Reserve
-* `SCP` - protocol - CAP0034 - Preserve Transaction-Set/Close-Time Affinity During Nomination
+* `pogcvm` - protocol - CAP0034 - Preserve Transaction-Set/Close-Time Affinity During Nomination
-* `SCP` - security - fix an edge case that could lead to nominating an invalid close time
+* `pogcvm` - security - fix an edge case that could lead to nominating an invalid close time
     * exploited: no
     * mitigation: code fix

 ## v13.2.0 (2020-06-30)

-* `SCP` - security - fixed crash that could be triggered when receiving out of order messages at the wrong time
+* `pogcvm` - security - fixed crash that could be triggered when receiving out of order messages at the wrong time
     * exploited: no
     * mitigation: code fix